Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-16.md

     - C. Amazon Elastic Compute Cloud (Amazon EC2) Reserved Instance Utilization Report
     - D. Amazon EC2 Instance Usage Report between AWS accounts

-3. A company has multiple AWS accounts and wants to simplify and consolidate its billing process. <br/>Which AWS service will achieve this?
+3. A company has multiple AWS accounts and wants to simplify and consolidate its billing process.
+Which AWS service will achieve this?
     - A. AWS Cost and Usage Reports
     - B. AWS Organizations
     - C. AWS Cost Explorer
     - D. AWS Budgets

 4. A company is designing an application hosted in a single AWS Region serving end-users spread across the world.
-The company wants to provide the end-users low latency access to the application data. <br/> Which of the following services will help fulfill this requirement?
+The company wants to provide the end-users low latency access to the application data.
+Which of the following services will help fulfill this requirement?
     - A. Amazon CloudFront
     - B. AWS Direct Connect
     - C. Amazon Route 53 global DNS